raindrift/maskmailer/README.md

 revealing the recipient's email address, and preventing abuse as a generic mail relay.
 Built to drive the contact form at findthemasks.com.

-# Installing

-Set up rbenv:

-    brew install rbenv

-...then follow the instructions.
-Once you have the correct Ruby version installed, install the gems:

-    gem install bundler
-    bundle install

-# Setup

-You'll need a `.env` file with the following:

-    MAILGUN_API_KEY=(an api key)
-    FROM=(the address to send from)
-    DOMAIN=(the sending domain)
-    RECIPIENT_KEY=(a 32-byte key for decrypting the recipient) RECAPTCHA_SITE_KEY=(the site key for recaptcha)
-    RECAPTCHA_SECRET_KEY=(the secret key for recaptcha)

-# Running the server in dev

-Start the server with shotgun:

-    shotgun

 # Encrypted address format

 The `To:` address should be stored in a JSON blob as follows: